nocentino/sql-s3-object-integration/README.md

 );
 ```

 Next, we define the table's structure.
-The CSV here is mega simple, just a single row with a single column When defining the external table where the data lives on our network with `DATA_SOURCE`, the `LOCATION` within that `DATA_SOURCE` and the `FILE_FORMAT`
+The CSV here is mega simple, just a couple rows with a two columns.
+When defining the external table where the data lives on our network with `DATA_SOURCE`, the `LOCATION` within that `DATA_SOURCE` and the `FILE_FORMAT`
 ```
 CREATE EXTERNAL TABLE HelloWorld ( c1 varchar(50) )
 WITH (